DAHUB-GUIOT/natur-78/replit.md

 This is a full-stack web application for Festival NATUR, a sustainable tourism and regenerative practices platform.
 The application serves as a comprehensive ecosystem connecting startups, investors, mentors, digital nomads, and other stakeholders in the sustainable tourism space.
 It features multiple modules including networking, education, marketplace, experiences, fundraising, and an accelerator program.

+**Migration Status**: Successfully migrated from Lovable to Replit (January 2025)

+## Recent Changes

+- ✅ **January 24, 2025**: Successfully completed migration from Lovable to Replit
+  - Migrated from React Router to Wouter for better Replit compatibility
+  - Replaced Supabase with PostgreSQL/Drizzle ORM backend
+  - Created comprehensive database schema for users and profiles
+  - Implemented secure server-side API endpoints with session management
+  - Added "Corazón NATUR" button in registration flow that leads to Heart module after completion

 ## User Preferences

 Preferred communication style: Simple, everyday language.